michaelmedellin/sqlite-cdc/README.md

 ## Project Status

-Consider this project alpha or a work-in-progress.
+Consider this project in alpha or a work-in-progress state.

-My plan is to get this running in a real system by the end of 2024 and collect some data on performance and reliability, especially in a highly concurrent read/write environment.
+My original plan was to put this in production by the end of 2024 but I've missed that goal.
+As of writing, I've only tested the project on small scale, non-production workloads.
+I've also added some benchmarks to help set expectations or estimates around performance impacts but they aren't guaranteed to be accurate for production workloads.
+Use at your own risk.

+If you end up doing your own testing or experimentation with this project then please let me know your results.
+I'd be grateful for any success or failure you can share.

 ## Running The Example Executable